 Restriction protects NZ's trade reputation

-The export of livestock (sheep, cattle, deer, and goats) for slaughter is prohibited unless the risks to New Zealand's trade reputation can be adequately managed.
-Under the Animal Welfare (Export of Livestock for Slaughter) Regulations 2016, no live animals may be exported for slaughter without the prior approval of the Director-General of the Ministry for Primary Industries (MPI).
+The export of livestock (sheep, cattle, deer, and goats) for slaughter is prohibited under the Animal Welfare (Export of Livestock for Slaughter) Regulations 2016.
+No live animals may be exported for slaughter without the prior approval of the Director-General of the Ministry for Primary Industries.
 Approval may only be granted if the Director-General judges that the risks can be adequately managed.

 The Director-General of MPI can take the following factors into account when considering any applications, noting that applications will be considered on a case-by-case basis.
 The factors considered can include: